Mercado Pago Review

 Recommended For

-Argentine licensed operators.
+- Argentine licensed operators.
 Licensed Argentine online casinos and sportsbooks.
-Codere, Betsson, Bet365 and PlayUZU already accept Mercado Pago — the players expect it.
+Codere, Betsson, Bet365 and PlayUZU already accept Mercado Pago, and the players expect it.
 About half of Argentine adults have a Mercado Pago wallet.
 Putting the logo on the deposit page removes friction.
 Deposit conversion lifts in Argentina from adding Mercado Pago are real and big.

 Not Recommended For

-Enterprise iGaming with $5M+ monthly volume.
+- Enterprise iGaming with $5M+ monthly volume.
 Enterprise operators above $5M/month who want interchange-plus pricing.
-Mercado Pago publishes percentage rates aimed at SMBs.
-Solidgate offers 0.3-0.8% plus acquiring with transparent disclosure.
-Nuvei negotiates interchange-plus at scale.
-Mercado Pago will negotiate but you'll likely do better elsewhere on cards.
+Mercado Pago publishes percentage rates aimed at SMBs, while Nuvei negotiates interchange-plus at scale through custom enterprise deals.
+Mercado Pago will negotiate, but you will likely do better elsewhere on cards.

 Geographic Coverage